-This degree seeks to provide students with an extensive and dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world, usually through professional ministry.
+This degree - available both online and on-campus - seeks to provide students with an extensive and dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world, usually through professional ministry.
 Those preparing for ecclesial ministry, the permanent diaconate, and the ministerial priesthood will wish to explore this degree program.
 A student who completes the MDIV can expect to demonstrate:

 - Academic (intellectual)